Crosscanonby

 Crosscanonby has some unmissable castles nearby like Brough Castle, Lowther Castle, Pendragon Castle, Lammerside Castle, Kendal Castle, Sizergh Castle, and Castlesteads (Lowther).

-The area close to Crosscanonby boasts some of the best disused railway lines including Smardale Gill Nature Reserve.
+Places near Crosscanonby feature a number of interesting disused railway lines including Smardale Gill Nature Reserve.

 Crosscanonby History